dimikave/Digital-Image-Processing/Assignment-1-Greek/README.txt

 - saveasppm.m: function that saves the given quantized image as a .ppm file
 - demo4.m demonstration of the reconstructed, resized, quantized and saved as ppm image with imshow() function

+- march.mat: data file with the bayer pattern image

 - dip-2021-hw1.pdf: Assignment Description in Greek

 - report.pdf: Report of the assignment in Greek